gahfy/picsum/README.md

 This module is the module containing the data, which are the models, the datasource contracts, and the repositories implementations.

+### Framwork layer / `framework` module / `com.resu.picsum.framework` package name

+This module is the module which will contain implementation of the contracts in the data module.

 ### Domain layer / `domain` module / `com.resy.picsum.domain` package name

 This module is the module containing the use cases of the application.